NOTICE OF FUNDING OPPORTUNITY (NOFO)

 Resources and Environment: Describe facilities and other resources available to complete your project, both that LLU and at the partner institution.
 Also state how the scientific environment in which the research will be done contributes to the probability of success.
 Note major items of equipment already available for your project, including those available in core facilities.

-- Specific Aims (one page): State concisely the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will exert on the research field(s) involved.
-List succinctly the specific objectives of the research proposed.
+- Specific Aims (one page): State the goals of the proposed research and summarize the expected outcomes and potential impact.
+Clearly identify the specific objectives of the project and the questions or hypotheses the proposed research will address.

 - References: Include references that demonstrate the need for this research, establish feasibility for hypotheses and procedures, and provide support for the approach.
 Include titles and authors.